yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 ### Security

 Currently, for any user that has the access to the cluster, authentication is done via that user.
-SSL support based verification is provided for all the required keys and certificates are passed to the connector.
+SSL support-based verification is provided for all the required keys and certificates are passed to the connector.

 {{< note title="Note" >}}